uikraft-hub/yt-downloader-gui/README.md

 - **Cookie Extension Support**
   - **Secure Cookie File Import**
-    SSTube uses a cookie file exported by the **“Get cookies.txt Locally”** extension for authentication.
+    Youtube-Media-Downloader uses a cookie file exported by the **“Get cookies.txt Locally”** extension for authentication.
   - **Guided Workflow**
-    If the extension isn’t installed, SSTube opens its store page in your chosen browser and guides you through export and selection.
+    If the extension isn’t installed, Youtube-Media-Downloader opens its store page in your chosen browser and guides you through export and selection.
   - **Validation**
     Ensures the selected cookie file actually contains YouTube cookies before proceeding.